 Families in need of financial assistance apply for financial aid through the school.
 Applications are sent to an objective third party to confirm the financial need.
 This information is then reviewed by the Finance Committee (a board-level committee), who makes the decisions based on the total amount available for aid that year.
 This includes both interest from endowed scholarships and money from our operating budget.
 Students do not apply for a specific scholarship, but to the overall program solely based on need.
 The Advancement Department then assigns the student to a particular scholarship.

-St. Agnes is a non-profit organization that depends on donors to give back to the school in order for us to keep our tuition low, offer a variety of classes and extracurricular activities for our students, hire and keep the excellent faculty who teach you, just to name a few things.
-Tuition alone does not fully cover the cost to educate an Academy Woman.
+St. Agnes is a non-profit organization that depends on donors to give back to the school for us to keep our tuition low, offer a variety of classes and extracurricular activities for our students, hire and keep the excellent faculty who teach you, to name a few things.
+Tuition alone does not fully cover the cost of educating an Academy Woman.

 No!
 Every bit helps.
-If everyone in your class donated $15 a year for five years, you would raise almost $17,000 for the scholarship.
+If everyone in your class donated $20.23 this year, you would raise almost $4,500 for the scholarship.
 Participation is key!
 If everyone participates in some way, it will make a huge impact.